strobh/cookie-notice-scanner/README.md

   --dataset [DATASET]   the set of domains to scan: `1` for the top 2000
                         domains, `2` for domains in file `resources/sampled- domains.txt`
+  --start [START_RANK]  the rank to start the scanning from, including the
+                        given rank (default: 1)
+  --end [END_RANK]      the rank to end the scanning at, including the given
+                        rank, -1 if the dataset should be scanned to the end (default: -1)
   --results [RESULTS_DIRECTORY]
                         the directory to store the the results in (default:
                         `results`)
-  --click               whether all links and buttons in the detected cookie
+  --click               whether links and buttons in the detected cookie
-                        notices should be clicked or not (default: false)
+                        notices should be clicked and analyzed or not (default: false)
 ```